PART 12 – Research Pilot Aggregate Program (250-RICR-90-00-12)

 D. All license/permit holders and vessels participating in the pilot program must adhere to all applicable rules and regulations governing commercial fishing operations, including but not limited to mesh size restrictions, offloading hours, at-sea transfers, and reporting and record-keeping requirements.
 All license/permit holders and participating vessels will be subject to all State and Federal small mesh landing levels for summer flounder when fishing with small mesh.
 All license/permit holders and participating vessels will be allowed to fish south of the Southern New England DDAS counting area for summer flounder when properly enrolled in the Small Mesh Exemption Program.

 E. Permits are non-transferable.
 Only vessels authorized by the Director may participate in the pilot program.

 A. The weekly possession limit for summer flounder and black sea bass will be equal to the daily limit for each species multiplied by the number of open days as set forth in Part 3 of this Subchapter.

 B. The weekly periods for the duration of the program will be issued explicitly by the Division to each participant.
 Alternate weekly periods will not be authorized.

-C. At any time during any sub-period for either species, the Division may terminate the program to prevent an early closure.
+C. If at any point during any sub-period for either species, the Division may terminate the program to prevent an early closure.